Media Contact: Carly Rixham

 - WHEN does the NST occur?
 The bulk of the tour will take place October 4-5, 2014.
 October 4 is Yom Kippur.
 Florida’s tour, for example, will take place the weekend before.
 Some tours (like Alaska’s) take place earlier in the year to avoid inclement weather.
 Others are scheduled on different dates so as not to conflict with perennial local events.
 You may schedule your tour for anytime- you decide!

 - WHERE are tours scheduled?
 Tours are being scheduled in 50 U.S. states, Mexico and Puerto Rico.
 To locate tours across the U.S., Puerto Rico and Mexico, visit the “Find A Tour” section of the solar tour site.
-Tours in the US are listed on a clickable map and by state (in alphabetical order).
 Note: Don’t see a tour in your area?
 Think about organizing one – or please check back, as many tour organizers are in the planning stages and have yet to register their tours.

 - WHO participates in the National Solar Tour?
 The National Solar Tour is organized by the team at the non-profit American Solar Energy Society (ASES), who’s been in the business of educating Americans about the benefits and viability of solar energy for over 50 years.
 But the engine that drives this movement is the more than 400 grassroots organizations, installers and non-profits who locally coordinate sponsor, and promote these open houses.
 Also the home and business owners who share their personal solar experiences and educate others about the benefits of energy-efficient living is who makes this event a success.